ShermanPI/tutos-miniprojects/07-music-player/README.md

 - With controls to play, pause, forward, and rewind songs. ✅

-- The state can be managed with useState to store the current song, playback position
+- The state can be managed with useState to store the current song, playback position ✅

-- When a song ends play the next one if the replay btn is not activated
+- When a song ends play the next one

+- if the replay btn is activated play it again

 - Can show the album cover